lloistborn/lloistborn.github.io/_posts/2022-10-02-best-practices-on-writing-test-case-scenarios.md

 This post will go through most of scenarios of how to satisfy the requirement of unit tests and example of test cases that are considered as important.

 ## problem
-Using this application structure, we should focus on writing unit tests for the `Application`'s layer only.
-Because `Application` layer is where we build our business logic.
-Other layer should not be included when we are writing unit tests.
+Using this application structure, we should focus on writing unit tests for the `Application`'s layer only, since this layer is where we build our business logic.
+Other layer should not be included when writing unit tests.

 In some events, you might think unit test is also important for other layer like `Infrastructure`.
 In this case, that means you have a business logic spread on other layer than `Application`, which is not ideal.